-- > To remove an entry from the dynamic host mapping table: - 1.
-Connect your computer to the same network as the switch.
+To remove an entry from the dynamic host mapping table:

 You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.

 - 2. Launch a web browser. - 3.
 In the address field of your web browser, enter the IP address of the switch.